clemens-zauchner/pydays2019/pydays2019.md

 </table><!--/html_preserve-->

-## Feather
-- A part of the Apache Arrow project.
-- Uses the Apache Arrow columnar specification to represent binary data **on disk**
-- Fast, lightweight, and easy-to-use binary file format for storing data frames.
-- High read and write performance.
-- Quickly exchanging data between Python and R code, however it's not designed for long-term data storage.

 ## Ursa Labs

 When to comes to the most fundamental tasks (data access, data manipulation, data analysis, ……. ), data science tools are not optimised to make use of state-of-the-art hardware, as the efforts has been mainly focused on machine learning problems.

+- Ursa Labs is an organisation founded
+  + by Wes McKinney (and Hadley Wickham as advisor for R)
-- Ursa Labs is an organisation founded with the goal of advancing open source, cross-language software for data scientists.
+  + with the goal of advancing open source, cross-language software for data scientists
 - Focuses on the data science tools of the Apache Arrow Project (Arrow has a broader application scope)
-- May expand to create software artifacts focused more specifically on the data science domain.
+- May expand to create software artifacts focused more specifically on the data science domain

 ## Rstudio 1.2 / reticulated python